 Some magnetic materials are able to absorb electro-magnetic waves and transform them into heat.
 But how do they do it?
 And is there a single mechanism or an optimum frequency for this process?
 To answer these and other fundamental questions of magnetic heating, first some introductory concepts must be clarified related to the magnetic response of the materials to a magnetic field.

 Ferromagnetic materials, like iron, are materials that remain magnetized when the magnetic field is removed.
 We experience this effect in our daily life, for example when the fridge magnet that you brought from your last holidays still sticks to the fridge without the need of an external magnetic field.
 This property is known as magnetic remanence.
 On the contrary, paramagnetic materials lose their magnetization completely when the magnetic field is removed with no remanence and consequently they do not stick to the fridge.
 In the first case, the materials are able to absorb magnetic energy and transform it into heat; in the second, they lose completely the magnetic energy when the field disappears without heat dissipation.
-The amount of heat dissipated is related with the area enclosed by the magnetic curves presented in Figure 1.

 Magnetic materials at nanoscale